Hackensack University Medical Center: The Centers at Hasbrouck Heights

 The Centers at Hasbrouck Heights includes The Dave Winfield Nutrition Center, established in 1986 by Dave Winfield and the Community Health Center located in a branch of the HUMC's Geriatrics Clinic.
 The Dave Winfield Nutrition Center has an additional location at Hackensack University Medical Center, in the Hackensack University Medical Plaza.

 The Centers at Franklin Lakes

 The Centers at Franklin Lakes houses HUMC's The Cancer Center and a branch of The Betty Torricelli Institute for Breast Care.

 John Theurer Cancer Center

-In 2011 the John Theurer Cancer Center (JTCC) at HUMC opened a $130-million, 155,000-sq. ft. facility that houses research and oncology services.
+The John Theurer Cancer Center (JTCC) at HUMC performs research and oncology services.
 Areas of concentration include blood and marrow stem cell transplantation, lymphoma, leukemia, multiple myeloma, neuro-oncology, cutaneous malignancy, gastrointestinal, geriatric, head and neck, thoracic, urologic, breast, and gynecologic.

-In 2019 JTCC received approval from the National Cancer Institute (NCI) as a research consortium member of the NCI-approved Georgetown Lombardi Comprehensive Cancer Center Consortium.
-This consortium's focus is to advance research and treatment in breast cancer, cancer prevention and control, experimental therapeutics and molecular oncology.
+In 2019 it received approval from the National Cancer Institute (NCI) as a research consortium member of the NCI-approved Georgetown Lombardi Comprehensive Cancer Center Consortium.
 JTCC supports the Northeast's largest bone marrow transplant (BMT) program and in 2014 performed 400 transplants.
-In 2021, U.S. News & World Reportnamed JTCC the top-ranked cancer program in New Jersey and among the state's best in Geriatrics, Gastroenterology & GI surgery and Orthopedics.

-As of 2021, the center is headed by Chairman Andre Goy and the Chief Innovations Officer Andrew Pecora.